8 Tips to Save Money Renting in NYC

 And each time, for health, safety, or economic reasons, people fled New York City.

-We're not advising you to leave or stay, but if a major calamity hits and you end up staying when many of your friends are moving out, you should look to move out of your current place and into a rent-stabilized apartment.
+We're not advising you to leave or stay, but if a major calamity hits and you end up staying when many of your friends are move out, you may want to take advantage of the worst of times by finding a rent stabilized apartment.

 These are great deals with significant benefits for renters, like guaranteed renewals and rent increases set by the Rent Guidelines Board (RGB).

-In the recent past, these annual rent increases have been set at or below inflation.
+Historically, the rent increases have been at or below inflation.

 Because they're such good deals, it's nearly impossible to find a rent-stabilized apartment during "normal" conditions on the rental market.